B0neShAd0w/Hacktoria/Lost Down Under.md

 *Location 2:*

-This is the easiest as the image gives us a name of a school, so let's search for `St Martin de Porres parish School, Australia` on <a href="https://www.google.co.uk/maps">Google Maps</a>
+This one was really easy also as the image gives us a name of a school, so let's search for `St Martin de Porres parish School, Australia` on <a href="https://www.google.co.uk/maps">Google Maps</a>

 ![Screenshot 2022-11-30 120459](https://user-images.githubusercontent.com/117080369/204877976-6b415f3e-1345-4bb1-ac9d-de39d5d24f84.png)